adamritter/pageql/README.md

     pageql
 ```

-The container runs `pageql /data/data.db /templates --create` so a new database
+The container runs `pageql /data/data.db /templates --create --host 0.0.0.0` so
-is created automatically on first use.
+a new database is created automatically on first use and the server is
+reachable from outside the container.

 *(Note: Actual command name and argument flags are subject to change.)*